 Strengths:

-- Workflow for Data Quality: Second, Zoho CRM comes pre-packaged with a workflow builder that allows a team with development experience to build complex workflows.
-And that helps with?
-In maintaining data hygiene and improving CRM adoption.
+2. Workflow for Data Quality: Zoho CRM includes a pre-packaged workflow builder, allowing teams with development expertise to construct intricate workflows.
+This aids in maintaining data hygiene and enhancing CRM adoption.

 Weaknesses:

-- Advanced CRM Features: First, Zoho CRM is not suitable for large companies with regulatory, compliance, or planning needs due to its weaker out-of-the-box support for these capabilities.
+1. Advanced CRM Features: Zoho CRM may not be suitable for large companies with regulatory, compliance, or planning needs due to its weaker out-of-the-box support for these capabilities.

-- Territory Management and Sales Team Planning: Second, Zoho CRM does not have as strong support for territory management and sales team planning support as some of the other leading CRM on this list.
+2. Territory Management and Sales Team Planning: Zoho CRM lacks robust support for territory management and sales team planning compared to some of the other leading CRM solutions.

-- Limited integration Options Outside of Zoho: Finally, while Zoho CRM offers excellent capabilities inside the Zoho ecosystem, the integration options outside Zoho are limited.
-They would require custom integration and development to connect with other systems.
+3. Limited Integration Options Outside of Zoho: While excelling within the Zoho ecosystem, integration options outside Zoho are limited.
+Connecting with other systems would require custom integration and development efforts.

 3. HubSpot CRM